11 Classic Trees Native to Mississippi

 closeup water oak leaves

-Thriving in wetland regions, the water oak is native to the southern US.
+Thriving in wetland regions, the water oak is native to the southern U.S.

-Water oak (Quercus nigra) is a large deciduous tree that grows up to 40 to 80 feet tall, often with a trunk diameter of two feet.
+Water oak (Quercus nigra) is a large deciduous tree that grows up to 40 to 80 feet tall, often with a trunk diameter of 2 feet.
 The bark is dark gray and furrowed with shallow ridges.
 This species can be found all over the state of Mississippi in both swampy and dry areas, but it prefers wetter soils.

 It is an important food source for native wildlife.
 White-tailed deer depend on their buds and twigs during winter.
 Other animals, such as wild turkeys, eastern gray squirrels, raccoons, ducks, and bobwhite quail, feed off its acorns throughout the year.
 Water oak has also become popular among homeowners due to its fast growth rate and ability to thrive in moist conditions making it an excellent choice for landscapes near creeks or ponds.